NextGenSec-Github/AI.ML-Security/Resources/AI Security Resources.md

 - **["The Malicious Use of Artificial Intelligence: Forecasting, Prevention, and Mitigation"](https://arxiv.org/pdf/1802.07228.pdf)** - Discusses potential malicious uses of AI and strategies for mitigating associated risks.

+- **["Securing Machine Learning Algorithms"](https://air.unimi.it/retrieve/dfa8b9a8-d4b0-748b-e053-3a05fe0a3a96/ENISA%20Report%20-%20Securing%20Machine%20Learning%20Algorithms.pdf)** - Discover essential strategies and techniques for safeguarding the integrity and security of machine learning algorithms in various applications.

 ## Tools

 - **[CleverHans](https://github.com/cleverhans-lab/cleverhans)** - A Python library for testing and benchmarking machine learning models' vulnerability to adversarial attacks.